tobywise/DMpy/docs/model_fitting.rst

 ..note::The first time the fitting procedure is run it can be quite slow due to Theano having to set up various things.

+The ``fit()`` method takes additional arguments that can be used to alter how the model fitting is performed.
+The ``fit_kwargs`` argument takes a dictionary of argument names and values to be supplied to the underlying PyMC3 variational fitting function used for variational inference (http://docs.pymc.io/api/inference.html#pymc3.variational.inference.fit) while the ``sample_kwargs`` argument takes a dictionary of keyword arguments to be supplied to PyMC3's sampling function for MCMC sampling (http://docs.pymc.io/api/inference.html#pymc3.sampling.sample).

+Specific subjects can be easily excluded from fitting by supplying their ID (as given in the response file) to the ``exclude`` argument.
+Multiple subjects can be excluded by providing a list of subject IDs.

 Hierarchical model fitting
 --------------------------